jeffshee/gnome-ext-hanabi/README.md

 4. Restart GNOME Shell
 5. Enable the Hanabi extension

-If the GNOME shell keep crashing, you can try to disable the extension using tty (Ctrl+Alt+F3):
+If the GNOME shell keeps crashing, you can try to disable the extension using tty (Ctrl+Alt+F3):
 ```
 gnome-extensions disable hanabi-extension@jeffshee.github.io
 ```

 ### Known issues
-1. Video doesn't play / Extension enabled but nothing happen
+1. The video doesn't play / The extension is enabled but nothing happens
 The GTK4 media backend is not pre-installed on some distributions (such as PopOS).
 The solution is to install the backend:
 `sudo apt install libgtk-4-media-gstreamer`

 ### Optimization
-Hanabi extension can ultilize `clappersink` from [Clapper](https://github.com/Rafostar/clapper) for the best performance, if installed.
+Hanabi extension can utilize `clappersink` from [Clapper](https://github.com/Rafostar/clapper) for the best performance if installed.

 For this to work, Clapper must be installed **from the package manager and not from Flatpak**.

 <details>
-  <summary>Perfromance comparison</summary>
+  <summary>Performance comparison</summary>

 - With `clappersink`
 ![](https://user-images.githubusercontent.com/25530920/190872365-f1cefa30-6e11-40e4-bf99-1b79c3790d6b.png)